 You can download the whole publication through the PDF button on the right of this article.#European Union #Rome Declaration #Rome summit #EU60 #Future of the EU #Rome Treaty #European integration #migration #European Commission #White Paper

-Main areas of expertise are: EU institutional issues, economic development of the EU, Economic and Monetary Union, € and European budget, EU foreign policy, EU enlargement with the focus on Western Balkans, Slovak foreign and domestic policy and economic issues.
+Expertise: EU institutional issues, Economic and Monetary Union, € and European budget, Brexit, EU foreign policy, EU enlargement with the focus on Western Balkans, Slovak foreign and domestic policy and economic issues